Skip to main content

 Shop Now →

 For continuous monitoring, SoilTemps.com tracks real-time 2-inch soil temperature from over 380 USDA SCAN and NOAA USCRN stations nationwide.
-Enter your ZIP code at the top of this page, and read the full method in our soil thermometer guide.
+Enter your city or ZIP code at the top of this page, and read the full method in our soil thermometer guide.

 Seeding Depth and Moisture: The Other Half of Germination